 Roger J. Medel, M.D.
 Dr. Medel has served on the Company's Board of Directors since December 2020.
 Dr. Medel is the co-founder of MEDNAX, Inc. (NYSE:MD), a national health solutions partner comprised of the nation's leading providers of physician services, and has served as a director of MEDNAX since 1979.
 Dr. Medel served as MEDNAX's President from 1979 until May 2000 and again from March 2003 until May 2004.
 He served as Chief Executive Officer of MEDNAX from 1979 until December 2002, and again from March 2003 until July 2020 when he retired.
-Dr. Medel has served as a member of the Board of Trustees of the Dana Farber Cancer Institute, Inc. since January 2016.
+Dr. Medel has served as a member of the Board of Trustees of the Dana Farber Cancer Institute, Inc. since January 2016 and also has served on the Board of Directors of Schweiger Dermatology, a privately held, private equity backed, multi-state dermatology practice, since 2014 and InnovaCare Health, a privately held, private equity backed, healthcare company, since 2021.
 He was a member of the Board of Trustees of the University of Miami from January 2004 to February 2012.
 Dr. Medel actively participates as a member of several medical and professional organizations and from June 2006 to April 2009, served on the Board of Directors of MBF Healthcare Acquisition Corp.